WuTheFWasThat/cdict/README.md

 The basic unit in `cdict` is essentially a list of dictionaries.
 We then have two main operations:

-- `+` which concatenates (include dictionaries in list 1 and list 2)
+- `+` which concatenates (include items in list 1 and list 2)
-- `*` which does a sort of grid sweep or Cartesian product (new dictionaries formed by merging all pairs of dictionaries from list 1 and list 2)
+- `*` which does a sort of grid sweep or Cartesian product (new items formed by combining all pairs of items from list 1 and list 2)

 There are a number of other more advanced features like
 - nesting of `cdict`s